London-Kaggle-Group/PythonDojos/README.md

 # PythonDojos
-All code that has been written in a Python COding dojo
+All code that has been written in a Python Coding dojo